How to Patch a Pool with Water in it

 Shocking the Pool

-Many pool owners add the chlorine and other chemicals to shock the pool early in the day.
-The chloramine that allows chlorine to attach itself to harmful bacteria works better at night when the sun can’t absorb it.
+Many pool owners add chlorine and other chemicals to shock the pool early in the day.
+The chloramine that allows chlorine to attach itself to harmful bacteria works better at night when the sun can't absorb it.
 When added early, the chlorine will evaporate even with stabilizing additives.

 Dilute the shock treatment chlorine and other chemicals in water.
-Slowly, add this solution to the pool water in the early evening.
-Keep the pump on for awhile to let the chemicals circulate through the system.
+Slowly add this solution to the pool water in the early evening.
+Keep the pump on for a while to let the chemicals circulate through the system.
 Cover the pool or spa tub if possible to limit evaporation.

 Additionally, take note not to shock the pool at the skimmer assembly.
 This can result in a gas explosion when the shocking chemicals meet the chemicals from the regular chlorinator attached to the skimmer.